 Workshops for SPS Faculty

-In Spring 2022, the OER Initiative at SPS invites faculty to participate in two workshops:
+In January 2023, the OER Initiative at SPS invites faculty to participate in the Open & Active Video Workshop, Jan 9-23.

 Open Pedagogy, sometimes called Open Educational Practices (OEP), emphasizes authentic, active learning experiences in which students are engaged in creating knowledge and community rather than being individual passive receivers of knowledge.
 Learning experiences that produce authentic public documents or artifacts are one type of OEP, but there are other types of open practice that can be incorporated into any course, ranging from reflection, to peer review, to community outreach projects.